restraint-harness/restraint/docs/tasks.rst

 use_pty
 ~~~~~~~

-Before version 0.1.24 restraint would execute all tasks from a pty.
-This meant that programs
+Before version 0.1.24 Restraint would execute all tasks from a pty.
+This meant
-thought they were running in an interactive terminal and might produce ansi codes for coloring
+that programs thought they were running in an interactive terminal and might
-and line postioning.
-Now the default is not to use a pty which will give much cleaner output.
+produce ANSI codes for coloring and line positioning.
+Now the default is not to
-If you find your test is failing because it expects a tty you can enable the old behavior by
+use a pty which will give much cleaner output.
+If you find your test is failing
-setting this.
+because it expects a pty you can enable the old behavior by setting this.

 ::

-    use_pty=True
+    use_pty=true

-OSMajor Specific options
+OSMajor Specific Options
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Any of the above elements can be overridden with OSMajor specific options.
 In order for this to work the OSMajor (or "OS family") attribute must be filled in the job.xml.
 If the job was run through Beaker this will have been filled in for you.
-If you ran a stand alone job (with restraint-client) you can set the value in the family attribute of the recipe tag.
+If you run a stand-alone job (with restraint-client) you can set the value in the family attribute of the recipe tag.
 For example:

 ::